 Barbecue is one of the true pleasures in life, but cooking low and slow over a fire pit for hours on end is not so pleasurable.
 I’ve actually never gone to the trouble to build a real barbecue pit.
 I rarely even cook ribs on the grill anymore.
 That’s because oven baking them leads to the perfect rack of ribs every time, with half the fuss.

-Baby back ribs in the oven are just about the easiest way to make ribs and still have that fall-apart goodness you love about ribs.
+Baby back ribs in the oven are just about the easiest way to make ribs and still have that fall-apart goodness you love.
 I actually prefer baked baby back ribs to grilled now.
 The texture is just perfect.

 Preparing to Cook Baby Back Ribs in the Oven